mautic/plugin-helloworld/README.md

 - \MauticPlugin\HelloWorldBundle\Connection\Client::getClient()
 - \MauticPlugin\HelloWorldBundle\Connection\MockedHandler

-## Code Excpectations and Standards
+## Code Expectations and Standards
 This plugin also tries to exemplify code standards and expectations.
 * Code should be clean (see [https://github.com/jupeter/clean-code-php](https://github.com/jupeter/clean-code-php))
 * Code should be well covered with unit and/or functional tests